 The purpose of this Standard Operating Procedure (SOP) is to outline Annual Product Reviews (APR) and/or Product Quality Reviews (PQR).
 It covers current regulatory requirements and expectations.
 PQR and APR requirements are merged into one document, which is then referred to as Annual Product Quality Review (APQR).

 Scope

-This SOP is valid at < for all Organization.
-The respective training shall be given in accordance with < <.
+This SOP is valid at Organisation Name for the whole Organization.
+The respective training shall be given in accordance with SOP-10 Training Management.

 Responsibilities

-Responsible for the content of this SOP is <.
+Responsible for the content of this SOP is e.g., Quality Management Director.